WiMoVE-OSS/docs/docs/setup/access_point.md

 ## Installing WiMoVE

 1. Find out what architecture your access point is by looking it up on the OpenWRT wiki.
 1. Download the package for the matching architecture for your access point.
-You find the package in the artifacts of the build pipeline or you can cross-compile it yourself.
+You find the package in the artifacts of the build pipeline or you can cross&#8209;compile it yourself.
 1. Verify that you have ssh connectivity to the access point.
 [OpenWRT guide for ssh](https://openwrt.org/docs/guide-quick-start/sshadministration)
 1. Copy the package via SCP from your computer to the access point `scp -O <Path to WiMoVE on your machine> <access-point>`
 1. Login via ssh on to your access point.